-Imagine dipping your toes—then your entire body—into a gorgeously clear, vibrantly blue, naturally spring-fed lake and feeling all your worries from the past year slowly drift away with the gentle currents.
+Imagine dipping your toes—then your entire body—into a gorgeously clear, vibrantly blue, naturally spring-fed lake and feeling all your worries from the past couple of years slowly drift away with the gentle currents.

 But it’s the promise of time well spent in one of the most beautiful natural bodies of water that will lure you to Wisconsin’s Elkhart Lake this summer.
-Or heck, on the first flight out tomorrow if you’re as ready to get back to traveling as we are.
+Or heck, on the first flight out tomorrow if you have more wintry weather wanderlust than we do.

-We first visited Elkhart Lake a few months before COVID-19 changed everything for vacationers around the globe, so we decided to hold our coverage until it a vaccine became available and travel began to make a safe comeback.
+We first visited Elkhart Lake a few months before COVID-19 changed everything for vacationers around the globe and it’s still a favorite destination all these years later.

 A trip to Elkhart Lake, Wisconsin makes for a perfect escape from the extreme Texas heat, whether you choose to make it a destination on a leisurely road trip northward or you prefer to fly into Milwaukee Mitchell International Airport, where both our hometown airlines (American and Southwest) offer nonstop flights.
 From there it’s only a little over an hour by car with scenic vistas the entire route.

 We can pretty much guarantee you’ll become an Elkaholic like us, too.
-(That’s us pictured above in one of our favorite souvenirs of the trip from
+(That’s us pictured above in one of our favorite souvenirs of the trip.)

 Based on our visit with other members of the travel media, we proudly offer our recommendations for where to stay, eat and play once you get to the shores of Elkhart Lake.